Diversity & Accessibility Scholarship

 Ready to Apply?

-Note: Application will be open January 28-March 28 for classes starting in late April
+Note: Applications will be open starting February 23 for classes that begin late April 2025.

 To see our full statement on our commitment to Diversity and Inclusion, please see our About Us page.